am2089/MealBuddy/README.md

 # MealBuddy
-- View over 200 different
+- View over 200 different meals
-- Image, ingredients, and recipe available for all meals
+- Images, ingredients, and recipes included
 - Example below of app use: